Mr-Nil/ScriptBuilder/README.txt

 Most of these scripts were designed ONLY for "Anaminus- Script Builders", some scripts may only work on those but most should be fine.

+If you have an original script you would like to contribute, please PM me at MrNil on ROBLOX or Email me from my Git.

 -MrNil